hydrosquall/tiingo-python/README.rst

 .. code-block:: python

   # You can obtain cryptocurrency metadata using the following method.
+  # NOTE: Crypto symbol MUST be encapsulated in brackets as a Python list!

   client.get_crypto_metadata(['BTCUSD'], fmt='json')

   #You can obtain top-of-book cryptocurrency quotes from the ``get_crypto_top_of_book()`` method.